-The times when I hold my breath and think twice about posting usually result in the posts resonate the most deeply with my readers.
+The times when I hold my breath and think twice about posting usually result in the posts that resonate the most deeply with my readers.
 That’s something I’ve learned in more than five years of blogging.

 In the case of “What a Difference a Year Makes,” I came THISCLOSE to not hitting publish.
 I was ashamed to admit that as recently as last year, when I was talking big talk about positive self-image and inner confidence, I wasn’t always walking the walk.